revanthstrakz/rahulpnath/content/drafts/azure_webjobs_dotnet_core_build_depoy.markdown

     modifyOutputPath: false
 ```

 For both the tasks we pass in a wildcard selector for the csproj, since we only have one project in the whole repository.
-If you have multiple projects, make sure to provide the name of the WebJobs project file to just build that. ('WebJobExample.WebJob' in this case).
+If you have multiple projects, make sure to provide the WebJobs project file's name just to build that. ('WebJobExample.WebJob' in this case).

 #### WebJobs Folder Structure

 The 'publish' task, has a specific folder structure (_App_Data/jobs/continuous/YoutubeWebJob_) as the output folder.
-This is by convention and Azure expects WebJobs to be in that folder structure in the web server (IIS).
-Depending on whether the WebJob is continuous (App*Data/jobs/continuous) or triggered (App_Data/jobs/triggered), the build artifacts needs to be placed appropriately.
-To enable multiple WebJobs under the same server, we can add them under a Folder inside the expected folder paths; like \_YoutubeWebJob* folder above.
+It is by convention, and Azure expects WebJobs to be in that folder structure in the webserver (IIS).
+Depending on whether the WebJob is continuous (App*Data/jobs/continuous) or triggered (App_Data/jobs/triggered), the build artifacts need to be placed appropriately.
+To enable multiple WebJobs under the same server, we can add them under a Folder inside the expected folder paths, like \_YoutubeWebJob* folder above.

 > **NOTE** The continuous or triggered folder is not related to the 'trigger' in QueueTrigger.

 The trigger word with both the folder and the QueueTrigger (for example) can be slightly confusing.
-Any job that is manually triggered or run based on a cron expression is what need to go under the 'triggered' folder.
-All other WebJobs should be under the continuos folder.
-In this example, since it is a QueueTrigger job, we need to keep running continuosly and get triggered any time a message is dropped in the queue.
-This is why it is deployed under the continuous folder.
+Any job that is manually triggered or run based on a cron expression goes under the 'triggered' folder.
+All other WebJobs should be under the continuous folder.
+In this example, since it is a QueueTrigger job, we need to keep running continuously and get triggered whenever a message is dropped in the queue.
+So it needs to be deployed under the continuous folder.

 #### Archive and Publish

-To archive the build output, you can either specify the _zipAfterPublish_ to true in the [dotnet core cli task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/dotnet-core-cli?view=azure-devops) step above or add a separate step as shown below.
+To archive the build output, you can either specify the _zipAfterPublish_ to true in the [dotnet core CLI task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/dotnet-core-cli?view=azure-devops) step above or add a separate step as shown below.

 The below step uses the [Archive Files Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/archive-files?view=azure-devops) and [Publish Build Artifacts Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/publish-build-artifacts?view=azure-devops).